2mol/juricho.me/content/_index.md

 ## interesting problems {#problems}

-I often come across problems that I find interesting, so I started collecting them.
-Below is a list for which I'm not aware of an existing solution.
+I often come across problems for which I'm not aware of an existing solution.
 This is basically a list of projects I'd like to work on.

 Reach out if you have any insights or ideas, if you want to collaborate, or if there are existing tools/products that I have overlooked.